GSEA-MSigDB/gsea-gpmodule/docs/v20/test.md

 The datasets backing all the heatmap images from the Enrichment Report for use in external visualizers or analysis tools.
 These will have the same name as the corresponding image but instead with a GCT extension.
+When Collapse or Remap_Only is set, the collapsed dataset is also saved as a GCT.
+These files will be created if the Create GCTs option is true.

 ## Platform Dependencies